Move Into An Action Career!

-- Practical labs will expand into skill development for functional training, sports conditioning, circuit, boot camp, dance, step, kickboxing, hi-low, aqua, indoor cycling, and equipment-based class techniques.
+- Practical hands on drills in labs will expand into skill development for functional training, sports conditioning, circuit, boot camp, dance, step, kickboxing, hi-low, aqua, indoor cycling, and equipment-based class techniques.

 Course Learning Objectives

-- Conduct health-screening assessments appropriate for a group exercise environment.
+- Conduct health-screening assessments appropriate for a group fitness environment.

 - Determine appropriate and safe exercise movements & intensities.

-- Apply principles of group cohesion to group exercise.
+- Apply principles of group cohesion to group fitness.

-- Safely, incorporate music and sound into a group exercise program.
+- Safely, incorporate music and sound into a group fitness program.